In 2010, there is a good chance that we will be pushing 200 new craft breweries. Washington is one of the central pieces of the movement.

 Icicle Brewing.
 Re-applied.
 The brewery is currently being constructed per Facebook.

-There are over a dozen other microbrewery applications in and waiting for approval over the past two months.
-August applicants can be viewed here and July applicants can be viewed closure of San Juan Brewing, approximately 20 microbrewery applications in two months is certainly something for Washington beer drinkers to cheer.
+Despite the recent closure of San Juan Brewing, approximately 20 microbrewery applications in two months is certainly something for Washington beer drinkers to cheer.